NASA's Mars rover finds traces of carbon - one essential for life

 The rover is expected to reach a richer slice of Martian history next year when it begins examining layers of sediment in a mountain rising from the floor of the crater.

-"We can survive the Mars surface.
-The hard part is the cruise," Hassler said.

-The agency is working on spacecraft shielding and protocols to try to counter the effects of solar and cosmic radiation.

-The $2 billion Curiosity mission, which is due to last two years, is NASA's first astrobiology mission since the 1970s Viking probes.
+The $2 billion Curiosity mission, which is slated to last two years, is NASA's first astrobiology mission since the 1970s Viking probes.
+(Editing by Kevin Gray and Christopher Wilson)